Mippia/mippia_api_docspage/resources/support.md

 ### Do you offer refunds?

-Yes, within 30 days of purchase for subscription plans.
 Refunds are only provided if the service has not been used or if there is an issue with the service.
-Contact [us](https://platform.mippia.com/contact).
+If you get any billing issues, please contact [us](https://platform.mippia.com/contact).